tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 | capital  | 0.351436 |  0.043610  | 8.0586  | 8.712e-14 *** |

 #### Dealing with Serial Correlation and Heteroskedasticity
-If your data consists both **serial correlation** and **heteroskedasticity**, it's necessary to adopt robust standard errors that correct for both.
+If your data consists of both **serial correlation** and **heteroskedasticity**, it's necessary to adopt robust standard errors that correct for both.
 The `vcovHC` function allows for various types of robust covariance estimators.
-For models with time series data, consider using `Arellano` robust standard errors, which provides consistent standard errors in the presence of both heteroskedasticity and serial correlated errors:
+For models with time series data, consider using `Arellano` robust standard errors, which provide consistent standard errors in the presence of both heteroskedasticity and serial correlated errors:

 {{% codeblock %}}
 ```R